Serious Incident Reporting

 We also test the strength of newly introduced policies by benchmarking against national standards and meeting with senior staff across clinical directorates to assess their understanding and emphasise the importance of conducting and learning from investigations.
 We identify ways in which such policies and their implementation can be improved and put forward practical recommendations on how organisations can embed learning.

 In order to better achieve this, we employ the use of our ‘serious incident diagnostic tool’ to help trusts pinpoint weaknesses in their serious incident management processes, often in trusts with a backlog of cases pending investigation.
 Using our tool we test compliance against seven best-practice standards drawn from national guidance: board recognition, system efficiency and quality, staff engagement, resources and infrastructure, the investigation, learning from serious incidents and involving third parties.

 Our diagnostic identifies whether boards are committed to investigating incidents, whether teams are adequately resourced, whether authors are sufficiently challenged and whether action plans are SMART.
 We also assess whether third parties are involved in investigations in accordance with local and national guidelines.

 We offer practical advice on effectively managing serious incidents the first time.
 This advice is grounded in our experience, national guidance and the use of interview testimony and documentary review.
 The result is a reliable and cost-effective service that promotes learning and helps to reduce the need for later expensive action.

-If you would love to read more about the work that Verita has done in relation to Serious Incidents, please click on the additional articles below:
+If you would love to read more about the work that Verita has done in relation to Serious Incident Reporting, please click on the additional articles below: